datanav/docs/training/040_projects_and_infrastructure/020_Beginner.rst

   - validate dataflows run as expected
   - ensure changes made are robust enough to be pushed to production

 Extending on the testing aspect of running your CI/CD workflows via the Sesam CLI - testdata comes into play.
-In practice, testing via the Sesam CLI uses testdata defined in your Sesam development node.
-As such, testdata is used in a Sesam project to allow for testing of a given change with respect to an intented or desired outcome, i.e. applying filters to only get a subset of data flowing through a dataflow.
+In practice, testing via the Sesam CLI uses testdata defined in your embedded data.
+As such, testdata is used in a Sesam project to allow for testing of a given change with respect to an intended outcome.
 This is useful because it allows for verification in a self-contained space without relying on real life data or an active system that receives and/or retrieves data.
-As such, testing is useful in creating a self contained space in which you can fine-tune and verify that your shape of data aligns with how you want it to look like when it hits production and leaves your personal Sesam development node.
+As such, testing is useful in creating a controlled environment in which you can fine-tune and verify that your shape of data aligns with how you want it to look like when it hits production and leaves your personal Sesam development node.

-To use testdata in Sesam, you will first need to create it.
+To use testdata in Sesam you will need to define it in your pipe config.
 In order for you to do so, Sesam has developed a nifty transformation rule called the ``conditional`` transform statement.
 An example of a pipe config using this transform statement can be seen below:

 .. code-block:: json